-Weight training is an important component of fitness.
+Weight training can add a lot of benefits to your fitness routine.
 But just like any other training regimen, rest is an essential factor to muscle health.
-It is important to leave a day in between exercising a specific body part or muscle in order to reap the benefits of your hard work.
+By resting and leaving a day in between exercising a specific body part or muscle, you are giving your body enough time to reap the benefits of your hard work.

 If you want to lift weights every day (remember to reserve at least one day a week for rest), try to focus on different muscle groups in three-day cycles, leaving two days in between the same group.
 For example:

 Other tips to consider for safer weightlifting are as follows:

 - To help prevent injury, start with some light cardiovascular activity to warm up your muscles.

 - Avoid rushing through your weightlifting workout — slow and steady is the way to go.

 - Limit your weightlifting motions while making sure you are keeping correct form.
 If you are not certain that you are weightlifting properly, you can ask a trainer for some assistance.

 - Remember to breathe!
 Inhale and exhale normally while you lift.

 - Rest muscle groups adequately between workout sessions (as mentioned above).